 While intentionally seeking more daily silence, I’m also grateful for the invention of earbuds.
 They’re not not entirely a blessing, of course.
 Earbuds can further the ever-growing problem of isolation.
 They can override the “still, small voice” by drowning it in mindless noise.

 But selective listening, fully present to the voice that’s speaking, is a gift.
 Plugging in to the right sources can enrich the mind and lift the spirit, giving us greater control over moments when we’re already surrounded by noise we don’t appreciate.
 I’m always in search of podcasts that will enrich these moments, allowing thoughtful minds to accompany me in the car or at the kitchen sink.

-A Bonus: A further feast awaits those who go to The Word on Fire Show’s show notes each week.
+A further feast awaits those who go to The Word on Fire Show’s show notes each week.
 Barron has been producing books, articles, video series and Youtube videos on Catholicism, popular culture and contemporary issues for almost twenty years.
-If a particular episode piques your interest, the show notes offer much more to explore.

-Inspire your inbox!, place your email address in the Follow Sparrowfare box and don’t miss another post.
+Inspire your inbox!
+Follow Sparrowfare and you won’t miss another post.

 Please share Sparrowfare!